-American Civil War - Bleeding Kansas
+Events Leading Up to the American Civil War for Kids - Bleeding Kansas<

 For a while, shortly before the Civil War, the territory of Kansas had two governments - one for slavery and one against it.